bcostaaa01/bcostaaa01/README.md

 - 🤓 I am passionate, dedicated and I love what I do.
 - 🥳 I strive for learning as much as possible.
-- �- I love to have fun and to spread a great vib
+- 🍕 I love to have fun and to spread a great vibe.
 - ☕️ I enjoy a great cup of coffee.
 Always important to mention in the developer community.

+### What is the most important thing somebody from the field has told you?

+- 💡 Every single thing.